 Meet the interface

 Once you've set up your photos, it's time to take a look at the Photos app on Apple TV.
-Depending on whether you're running tvOS 9 or 10, you'll see three or four tabs along the top of the screen to help you navigate your way through the app.

 This displays all your photos and videos in chronological upload order.
 You can use the Siri Remote to navigate your way through each image; select an image or video, and you can view it in full screen.
 Just be careful about the selfies you put up on the 60-inch screen — you don't want to scare anyone!